fkie-cad/s-chat/README.md

 Currently just supporting TLS 1.2 due to Windows SChannel restrictions.

 ## Version ##
-1.0.5
+1.0.6
-Last changed: 20.11.2021
+Last changed: 27.11.2021

 ## Descrtiption
-GUI chat application that connects two communication partners directly over TCP using TLS/SSL to secure the communication.
+GUI chat application that connects two communication partners directly over TCP using TLS 1.2.
 The GUI is very *basic* at the moment but is work in progress.

 ## Usage